Sequential Monte Carlo Methods in the nimble R Package: Programming SMC algorithms in nimble

-The first function shown below, named \code{bootstrapFilter}, extracts necessary information from the state-space model, including the names and dimensions of the latent nodes to be sampled.
-It then iterates through time, at each time point $t$ calling the second function, \code{bootstrapStep}.
-The \code{bootstrapStep} function takes information about the latent state at time $t$, and then conducts Steps~\ref{line:xsamp} through \ref{line:bootLikelihood} of the bootstrap filter algorithm given in Section~\ref{subsubsec:Boot}.
-As the filtering algorithm progresses through each time point, samples from the filtering distribution at that time are saved in \pkg{nimble} \code{modelValues} objects. \code{modelValues} objects provide containers for storing values of model nodes in \pkg{nimble}.
+The first \code{nimbleFunction} shown below, named \code{bootstrapFilter}, includes \code{setup} and \code{run} code that manage the time-iterations of the bootstrap filter.
+It uses a list of other \code{nimbleFunction}s, each of which is responsible for one time step.
+To set up this list, it iterates through time and calls the \code{nimbleFunction} \code{bootstrapStep} for each time.
+The \code{setup} code of \code{bootstrapStep} takes information about the latent state at time $t$ and determines how to use the model to conduct Steps~\ref{line:bf-kloop} through \ref{line:bootLikelihood} of the bootstrap filter algorithm given in Section~\ref{subsubsec:Boot} in its \code{run} code.
+As the filtering algorithm progresses through each time point, samples from the filtering distribution at that time will be saved in \pkg{nimble} \code{modelValues} objects. \code{modelValues} objects provide generic containers for storing sets of values of model nodes.

 Below is the call to \code{nimbleFunction} that defines \code{setup} and \code{run} code for the \code{bootstrapFilter}.
-Note that the \code{setup} code for the \code{myBootstrapFilter} function is provided with the \pkg{nimble} model object and the names of the latent states as arguments.
-The setup code first defines a function that will initialize the model and then obtains the names and dimensions of the latent states in the model in time order.
+The \code{setup} code takes an argument called \code{model}, which must be a \pkg{nimble} model object created by a call to \code{nimbleModel} (described in Section~\ref{subsec:nimbleModels}).
+It also takes the names of the latent states as argument \code{latentNodes}.
+The \code{setup} code first specializes a \code{nimbleFunction} that will initialize the model and then obtains the names and dimensions of the latent states in the model in time order.
 Two \code{modelValues} objects are created to store samples from the latent states.
-The \code{mvWSamples} object will store non-equally weighted samples, while \code{mvEWSamples} will store equally weighted samples.
+The \code{mvWSamples} object will store a non-equally weighted sample, while \code{mvEWSamples} will store an equally weighted sample.
 Finally, the \code{setup} code creates a list of \code{bootstrapStep} functions (called a \code{nimbleFunctionList}).
-For each time point $t=1,\ldots,T$, the list contains one \code{bootstrapStep} function, which will conduct a bootstrap filtering algorithm at that time.
-We note that the creation of a separate \code{bootstrapStep} function for each time point $t$ is necessary to allow the latent state $x_{t}$ at each time point to have potentially different observation dependencies $y_{t}$.
+For each time point $t=1,\ldots,T$, the list contains one \code{bootstrapStep} function, which will conduct one time-step of the bootstrap filter.
+We note that the creation of a separate \code{bootstrapStep} function for each time $t$ is necessary to allow the latent state $x_{t}$ at each time to have arbitrary observation dependencies $y_{t}$, which may even have been declared with different model code for different times.